Zero-Tang/NoirVisor/src/xpf_core/readme.md

 In XPF-Core, one folder should have following features for its specific platform: <br>
 Allocate and free memory, with types of: NonPaged, Paged and Contiguous.
 Allocated memory should be initialized with zeros. <br>
 Print formatted debug message to debugger. <br>
-Save processor state, including: <br>
+Save processor state, including:
-Segment Registers. <br>
+- Segment Registers.
-Control Registers. <br>
+- Control Registers.
-Debug Registers. <br>
+- Debug Registers.
-Model Specific Registers. <br>
+- Model Specific Registers.
-Perform generic call to all processors. <br>
+- Perform generic call to all processors.
-Query processor count. <br>
+- Query processor count.
-Partial virtualization engine code that necessarily written in assembly.
+- Partial virtualization engine code that necessarily written in assembly.

 # CI (Code Integrity)
 Code Integrity is a component that ensures codes in NoirVisor is not tampered by malicious software. <br>